 Systems of Artificial Intelligence were developed for automation of clerical workload, other routine paperwork, processing of various data sets.
 In the digital age, banking transaction operations are just a form of abstraction over data transfer and storage.
 Even though largest banks prefer to save more traditional organizational structure, they actively embed digital tech- nologies in everyday practice.
 Even though, banks prefer a less risky way, Artificial Intelligence application is applied in all bank fields, on all office levels and has to be precisely analyzed on each of those levels.

+Internal Banking Operation

-AI in Back office
+Back Office

 Both Artificial Intelligence and Machine Learning may have significant influence on entire Back Office of Commercial banking.
 Back office is known for enormous amount of repeating actions due to Execution, Clearing and Settlement process.
 Therefore, the primary appliance of AI is in automation of repeating routine operations.
 Automated solutions, that automatically builds behavior patterns is ideal of Back Office, as it initiates high back-office efficiency via automation.

 Ironically, this case is the case, when human intervention can impact more negatively, than positively.
 For repeating actions, for example, calculations, in which there is no responsible decision-making, artificial intelligence suits the most.
 “For repetitive tasks without variability (in middle office, in back end) for clearing/settlement/operational processes that are not partic- ularly in need of smarts, then AI approaches are great,” says Pascal Bouvier, a venture partner at Santander InnoVentures, a FinTech venture capital fund of the Spanish bank that invests in early stage Fin-Techs including those focused on AI.